Yelp/yelp-android/README.md

 parsing for Java/Android developers using the Yelp API.
 This clientlib requires Java 7 or Android 2.3.

 ## Installation
 We are working on putting this library into Maven central repository.
-Meanwhile, build it locally so your project can use it.
+Meanwhile, build it locally by using [Gradle](http://gradle.org/) for your other projects.

 After git clone this project, build it locally.
 ```
 gradle build
 ```

-After build successfully, install the built library into your local Maven repository so your project can use it.
+After build successfully, install the built library into your local Maven repository so it can be used by other projects.
 ```
 gradle install
 ```